jjeongin/computer-networks-note/README.md

 ### 3.3 UDP

 ### 3.5 TCP
+* TCP Flow Control: Flow control deals with the amount of data sent to the receiver side without receiving any acknowledgment.
+It makes sure that the receiver will not be overwhelmed with data.

 ### 3.6 & 7 Congestion Control
+* Controls the entry of data packets into the network, enabling a better use of a shared network infrastructure and avoiding congestive collapse.

 ## Ch 4.
 Network Layer: Data Plane
 ## 4.1 Overview